Green space volunteers

 - Friends of Winston Churchill Garden (and Honeybourne Line): Second and fourth Thursday of the month, 9:00am to 12:00pm.
 Meet in garden (access from Lower High Street).
 Contact firstname.lastname@example.org

-- Tewkesbury Road Rest Garden: Drop in gardening sessions are usually held on Tuesdays and Wednesdays.
+- Tewkesbury Road Rest Garden: Drop in gardening sessions are usually held on Mondays and every other Saturday.
 Please check with organiser.
 Meet at entrance to garden on Tewkesbury Road.
-Contact firstname.lastname@example.org
+Contact Alison Samways at firstname.lastname@example.org

 - Friends of Hatherley Park: Every Thursday, 2:00pm to 4:00pm.
 Meet at the park pavilion.
 Contact: email@example.com